rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 # Simple Linear Regression, Statistical Approach
 #### NOTE: This tutorial follows Chapter 12 of the book "Statistics for Management" by Levin, Rubin, Siddiqui and Rastogi

 Let's consider a dataset that includes the annual budget spent by the company on R&D and the corresponding annual profit made by the company.
-We can start by visualizing this data and checking if there is any pattern or trend in the data.
+We can start by visualizing this data to check if there is any pattern or trend.
 We can use statistical techniques like correlation analysis and regression analysis to determine if there is a relationship between the two variables.

 To validate our approach, we can use cross-validation techniques and measure the performance of our model on unseen data.
 We can also use hypothesis testing to check the significance of our findings.

-If we have a model that can predict the profit based on the budget spent on R&D, we can use it to make predictions for upcoming years.
-However, we should keep in mind that the accuracy of our predictions may vary based on various factors like changes in the market, competition, economic conditions, etc.
+If we have a model that can predict profit based on the budget spent on R&D, we can use it to make predictions for upcoming years.
+However, we should keep in mind that the accuracy of our predictions may vary based on various factors, such as changes in the market, competition, and economic conditions.

 | Year | Amount Spent on R&D | Annual Profit  |
 |------|------------|-------------|